sweng-epfl/public/documentation/Exams.md

 # Designing exams and exercises

-Exams are how we test whether students achieve the course objectives.
+Exams test whether students achieve the course objectives.
-Our exercises are "exam-like": they have the same structure and we provide solutions that include high-level criteria for how one might grade them.
+Exercises are "exam-like": they have the same structure, and their solutions include high-level criteria for how one might grade them.
 Exercise sets also include concrete ideas for how students could use the lecture's teachings in their own projects.

 ## Objectives

 Questions must be:
-- _Valid_: their results must reflect students' mastery, which needs clarity what we grade and how we grade it
+- _Valid_: expectations must be clear so that grades reflect students' mastery of the objectives, not their luck or their ability to memorize lots of information
-- _Reliable_: answers must be graded consistently, so grades depend on the answer and not on the grader, the student, or other external factors
+- _Reliable_: answers must be graded consistently so that grades depend on the answer and not on the grader, the student, or other external factors
-- _Scalable_: grading answers should be quick, so that a pair of graders can go through a couple hundred answers in an afternoon
+- _Scalable_: grading answers must be quick so that a pair of graders can go through a couple hundred answers in an afternoon

 Potential issues include:
 - Questions that require reading too much or writing too much, leading to grades that reflect reading or writing skills rather than thinking skills